-Figure 5 below provides information on the number and location of all operating wind farms, by state, for which the Office received complaints from the period of the Office's inception up to 31 December 2020.
-As outlined above, the majority of operating wind farms that the Office has received complaints about are located in Victoria.
+Figure 8 below provides information on the number and location of all operating wind farms, by state, for which the Office received cases from the period of the Office's inception up to 31 December 2021.

-Proposed wind farms - overview 2015-2020
+Proposed wind farms - overview 2015-2021

-Figure 6 provides information on the number of complaints about proposed wind farms, by state, for the period of the Office's inception in November 2015 through to 31 December 2020.
-Figure 7 also provides information on the location of proposed wind farms, by state, for which the Office has received complaints from the period of the Office's inception up to 31 December 2020.
+Figure 9 provides information on the number of cases about proposed wind farms, by state, for the period of the Office's inception in November 2015 through to 31 December 2021.
+Figure 10 also provides information on the location of proposed wind farms, by state, for which the Office has received cases from the period of the Office's inception up to 31 December 2021.